felix-lang/felix/doc/articles/unique.rst

 An even worse problem is freeing the memory you allocated twice.
-This may cause your program to abort, particularly if you have an modern checking allocator.
+This may cause your program to abort, particularly if you have a modern checking allocator.
 Historically, however, the double free simply corrupted memory, and all sorts of weird things could happen.
-If you were lucky, you soon get a core dump, if you are unlucky, your program runs but produces the wrong results.
+If you were lucky, you would soon get a core dump, if you were unlucky, your program ran but produced the wrong results.

 Dangling Pointers
 ~~~~~~~~~~~~~~~~~